lil5/goscope/README.md

 ### Logging

-GoScope hooks into the logging mechanism of your application by using a custom `io.Writer` that prints to the console for ease of development and saves the logs into the database, for further displaying in the web environment.
+GoScope hooks into the logging mechanism of your application by using a custom `io.Writer`.
+This prints to the console for ease of development and saves the logs into the database, for further displaying in the web environment.

-This means that you only need to call your usual `log.Println` or `log.Printf` statements or any variants of the log writing package, and that will seamlessly be picked up by GoScope.
+Thus you only need to call your usual `log.Println` or `log.Printf` statements or any variants of the log writing package, and that will seamlessly be picked up by GoScope.

 ![GoScope Dashboard](https://raw.githubusercontent.com/averageflow/goscope/master/showcase/2.png)

 ### Contributing

 Any change to assets in the `static` folder will require a rebuild of the `bindata.go`.
 For this you will require to have the package installed (via `go get -u github.com/shuLhan/go-bindata/...
-`) and then navigate in terminal to the root of the project and run `cd goscope && go-bindata -nomemcopy  ../static/...`.
-For live edits use the debug mode `cd goscope && go-bindata -debug ../static/...`, then edit the `bindata.go` file in `/goscope` so that the package is `goscope` instead of `main`.
+`) and then navigate in terminal to the root of the project and run:
+- If in local development (live edits): `cd goscope && go-bindata -debug ../static/...`
+- For pushing to the repo: `cd goscope && go-bindata -nomemcopy  ../static/...`

+Edit the `bindata.go` file in `/goscope` so that the package is `goscope` instead of `main`.